Duanyll/torch-devcontainer/README.md

 Make sure you have Docker and `nvidia-container-toolkit` installed on your system.

 1. Install the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) in Visual Studio Code.
-2. Run `bash container.sh setup` in the terminal to build the Docker image and create actual configuration files for dev container.
+2. Run `./setup_env.sh` in the terminal to build the Docker image and create actual configuration files for dev container.
 3. Open the command palette (Ctrl+Shift+P) and select `Dev Containers: Reopen in Container`.
 4. Wait for the container to build and start.
 You should now be inside the development container.